-What Can a Handyman Do in Southgate, Michigan?
+What Can a Handyman Do Without a License in Southgate, Michigan?

 In Michigan, most “handyman” work can be done without a state-issued general contractor license, but residential work that qualifies as “home improvement” generally requires a Michigan Home Improvement Contractor (HIC) registration unless an exemption applies.
 Separately, electrical, plumbing, mechanical/HVAC, and boiler work are state-licensed trades and are not covered by a handyman exemption; permits may still be required by the local building department for many projects in Southgate (Wayne County).